jeremyraby/move_states/README.md

 	- even in those that have, implementation is left up to the states and coverage varies widely even among "liberal" states
 		- more info on [state by state coverage](https://www.healthinsurance.org/medicaid/#)
 - walkscore [x]
-	- get the walk, transit, bike scores for each state [x]
+	- get the walk, transit, and bike scores for each state [x]
 	- calculate medians for each of those scores by state [x]
 	- calculate a [z-score](https://www.z-table.com/how-to-use-z-score-table.html) for median walk, transit, bike by state [x]
 		- helps understand how meaningful the different scores are compared to each other
-	- walk, transit, bike scores were accessed using a few different links
+	- walk, transit, and bike scores were accessed using a few different links
 		- where I originally [found](https://www.reddit.com/r/fuckcars/comments/15cb7o1/i_mapped_out_each_states_largest_citys/?sort=old) the data
 		- where the data were [aggregated](https://docs.google.com/spreadsheets/d/1sYdLwQd2czaHUmygStG7L1XMdqRx2z8uuoX0eNPl8nc/edit#gid=0)
 		- original [source](https://www.walkscore.com/AL) for each state